spree/spree/guides/content/integration/endpoints/mandrill_integration.md

 ### Order Confirmation

-$$$
-The trigger language here is sloppy.
-Presume it's when an order reaches a particular state(s).
-$$$

-This Service should be triggered any time a new order is created, or when an existing order is updated.
+This Service should be triggered when an order is completed, or when an existing order is updated.
 When the Endpoint receives a validly-formatted Message to the `/order_confirmation` URL, it passes the order's information on to Mandrill's API.
 Mandrill then sends an email to the user using its matching stored [template](#template), confirming that their order was received.

 <pre class="headers"><code>A new order is created</code></pre>
 ```json